 This paper explores four published articles that report on results from research conducted on online (Internet) and offline (non-Internet) relationships and their relationship to computer-mediated communication (CMC).
 The articles, however, vary in their definitions and uses of CMC.
 Butler and Kraut (2002) suggest that face-to-face (FtF) interactions are more effective than CMC, defined and used as "email," in creating feelings of closeness or intimacy.
 Other articles define CMC differently and, therefore, offer different results.
-This paper examines Cummings, Butler, and Kraut's (2002) research in relation to three other research articles to suggest that all forms of CMC should be studied in order to fully understand how CMC influences online and offline relationships.
+This paper examines Cummings et al.'s research in relation to three other research articles to suggest that all forms of CMC should be studied in order to fully understand how CMC influences online and offline relationships.
+The word "Abstract" should be centered and typed in 12 point Times New Roman.
+Do not indent the first line of the abstract paragraph.
+All other paragraphs in the paper should be indented.

-Keywords: computer-mediated communication, face-to-face communication italicized.
+Keywords: computer-mediated communication, face-to-face communication